Skip to content

 Purpose

-When this vector lacks a horizontal component the fallback value is Vector(-self.z, 0, 0).
+When this vector lacks a horizontal component the function returns Vector(-self.z, 0, 0) and does not modify the original vector.

 Parameters